-The chart below identifies the section and page numbers for procedural requirements particular to each type of protest, but should be relied on only as a guide.
+The chart below identifies the section and page numbers for procedural requirements particular to each type of protest but should be relied on only as a guide.

 Protest Section of Guide Page Nos.
-Termination of the Franchise 11-15 Modification of the Franchise 16-19 Additional or Relocated Franchise 20-24 Additional or Relocated Satellite Warranty Facility (Motor Vehicle Dealers) 25-28 Compensation for Delivery and Preparation 29-30 Compensation for Warranty Reimbursement (Motor Vehicle Dealers) 31-37 Compensation for Warranty Reimbursement (RV Dealers) 38-40 Compensation for Franchisor Incentive Program Reimbursement (Motor Vehicles Dealers) 41-46 Compensation for Franchisor Incentive Program Reimbursement (RV Dealers) 47-48 Hearing Procedures 49-54
+Termination of the Franchise 11-15 Modification of the Franchise 16-19 Additional or Relocated Franchise 20-24 Additional or Relocated Satellite Warranty Facility (Motor Vehicle Dealers) 25-28 Compensation for Delivery and Preparation 29-30 Compensation for Warranty Reimbursement (Motor Vehicle Dealers) 31-37 Retail Labor Rate or Retail Parts Rate 38-47 Compensation for Warranty Reimbursement (RV Dealers) 48-50 Compensation for Franchisor Incentive Program Reimbursement (Motor Vehicles Dealers) 51-56 Compensation for Franchisor Incentive Program Reimbursement (RV Dealers) 57-58 Franchisor Compliance with Section 11713.13(g) 59-60 Hearing Procedures 61-66